-Following is a list of optional system management operations, normally performed after installation, that often result in improved overall performance.
+The following optional system management operations, normally performed after installation, often result in improved overall performance.
 Note, however, that not all options are appropriate at every site.

-- Decompress system libraries-Most of the libraries shipped with Version 4 and later versions of VMS are in a compressed format in order to conserve disk space; the CPU dynamically decompresses them whenever they are accessed, and the resulting performance slowdown is especially noticeable during link operations and when requesting online help.
+- Decompress system libraries-Most of the libraries shipped with Version 4 and later versions of the operating system are in a compressed format in order to conserve disk space; the CPU dynamically decompresses them whenever they are accessed, and the resulting performance slowdown is especially noticeable during link operations and when requesting online help.
 If you have sufficient disk space, decompressing the libraries will improve CPU and elapsed time performance.
 To do this, invoke the command procedure SYS\$UPDATE:LIBDECOMP.COM.
 The decompressed object libraries take up about 25 percent more disk space than when compressed; the decompressed help libraries take up about 50 percent more disk space. - Disable File System high-water marking-This security feature guarantees that users cannot read data they have not written.
 It is implemented by erasing the previous contents of the disk blocks allocated every time a file is created or extended.
 High-water marking is set by default whenever a volume is initialized.
+For more information about system security, see the OpenVMS VAX Guide to System Security.